Searching, Sorting, and Cake Cutting in Rounds: Appendix: Cake cutting and sorting in rounds

-\begin{prop} Algorithm 1 runs in $k$ rounds and computes a proportional allocation with a total of $O(k n^{1+1/k})$ queries. \end{prop} \begin{proof} We claim that after $j$ rounds each subcake contains at most $n^{1-j/k}$ agents.
+Consider Algorithm 1.
+We claim that after $j$ rounds each subcake contains at most $n^{1-j/k}$ agents.
 In the base case, after $0$ rounds, the sole subcake contains all $n$ agents.
 In the inductive case, we assume that after $j$ rounds each subcake contains at most $n^{1-j/k}$ agents.
-Consider an arbitrary subcake containing $m$ agents.
-The subcakes carved from it will each contain at most $m^{1 - 1/(k-j)}$ agents.
-This is at most $(n^{1-j/k})^{1 - 1/(k-j)} = n^{1 - \frac{j+1}{k}}$ agents.
+Consider an arbitrary subcake containing $m$ agents and an arbitrary $\ell$.
+Then

 This concludes the induction.
 Then after $k$ rounds each subcake contains at most $n^{1-k/k} = 1$ agents.
 Thus the algorithm generates an allocation in $k$ rounds.
-Furthermore, for every agent $i$, because after the final round both $Cut(a_i)$ and $Cut(b_i)$ lie inside agent $i$'s subcake and that subcake contains only one agent, agent $i$ receives at least $1/n$ value.